Thai Quest

 Here are our results, as judged by a few of the organizers.
 Of course the opinions are subjective: the best thing is to try a Thai Quest of your own!

 Under Price, we list the total bill divided by the number of people.
 We made no attempt to compensate for the fact that there were more appetizers or more Singhas one night than another, so this offers only a very rough idea of the prices.
 The Singha index was measured more consistently: to ensure that the essential accompaniment to Thai food, namely Singha beer, is within everyone's reach, we created a scale of 0 to 6 Singha Lions: * The most expensive beer we found is the comparison point with Fr.
-15 = 0 lions forms the top of the price scale:
+15 = 0 lions and forms the top of the price scale:

 In one case a restaurant was so unbelievably gauche as not to offer Singha, so we give an estimated of what they would have charged :-)